 There are other reasons why teeth get worn.
 We call these factors Attrition, Abrasion, Erosion and missing teeth.

 Attrition or “the grinding of teeth” occurs when the upper and lower teeth meet and rub against each other.
 In the normal day-to-day use of our upper and lower teeth, there will be a certain amount of attrition of teeth enamel.
 However, there are ways to lessen the impact of such attrition on our teeth and perhaps, protect them from further wear.
 These can be discussed with your Dental 266 dentist in an initial consultation

 Internal sources of acid come from regurgitated acid from your stomach.
-This is usually caused by patients of gastro acid reflux.
+This is usually caused by patients with gastro-acid reflux.
 Dental 266 will advise you to consult them regarding eating and lifestyle changes that may reduce acid production leading to less erosion of your teeth.

 Our Treatments – Bruxism and Occlusal Splints

-Bruxism is the scientific term for a certain habit of some people to grind their teeth and clench their jaw.
-Up to now, scientist are not exactly sure of the precise reason why this happens.
+Bruxism is the scientific term for a certain habit of some people grinding their teeth and clenching their jaw.
+Up to now, scientists are not exactly sure of the precise reason why this happens.
 But what we’re sure about is it does wear down your teeth.

-We may also prescribe you with GC Touch Mousse to strengthen your tooth structures.
-This is a dental ointment which is applied to the teeth, creating a protective cover against tooth decay as well as reducing dental sensitivity.
+We may also prescribe you GC Touch Mousse to strengthen your tooth structures.
+This is a dental ointment that is applied to the teeth, creating a protective cover against tooth decay as well as reducing dental sensitivity.